KaushikiAgrawal/Bansthali-Online-Exchange/README.md

 A website created for the students of a particular college to sell and purchase second hand items like bedding,kettle,table fan etc.

-Technology Used:-
+# Technology Used:-

-Front-end:- HTML, CSS and JavaScript
+Front-end:- HTML, CSS and JavaScript.

-Backend:- PHP, MySQL, JavaScript
+Backend:- PHP, MySQL, JavaScript.

 Wamp Server version- 1.7.0